Matrices

 2. Batch Assembly: Build sparse matrices locally, then sum once

-4. Reuse KSP Objects: Create KSP once, reuse for multiple solves
+4. Reuse Factorizations: Use inv(A) or KSP(A) once, reuse for multiple solves with the same matrix

 # Good: bulk assembly